-SUBJECT: AMENDED PHILIPPINE FINANCIAL REPORTING FRAMEWORK FOR COOPERATIVES
+PHILIPPINE FINANCIAL REPORTING STANDARDS FOR COOPERATIVES

-Pursuant to Republic Act No. 11364, Republic Act No. 9520, Republic Act No. 10744 and its Implementing Rules and Regulations (IRR), the Authority hereby adopts and prescribes the use of this Philippine Financial Reporting Framework for Cooperatives, excluding Cooperative Banks, Insurance and Electric Cooperatives which shall use the Philippine Financial Reporting Standard (PFRS).
+Pursuant to Republic Act No. 11364, Republic Act No. 9520, Republic Act No. 10744 and its Implementing Rules and Regulations (IRR), the Authority hereby adopts and prescribes the use of this Philippine Financial Reporting Standards for Cooperatives registered with the Cooperative Development Authority except Cooperative Banks which shall use the financial reporting framework prescribed by Bangko Sentral ng Pilipinas (BSP).